-- 4.30 Stockley Park is a strategic office location covering an area of some 67 hectares.
+- 4.29 Stockley Park is a strategic office location covering an area of some 67 hectares.
 It is a designated employment location of major significance to the Borough's economy employing some 7,000 people.
 The Council's intention is that the site should continue to primarily accommodate B1(a) office uses over the period of the Plan in high quality landscaped surrounds.
-Uses which would impact on its integrity as a high quality strategic office location or on the local amenity of the business park will be discouraged.
-In this regard, other employment uses such as B2 and B8 are considered inconsistent with this activity and are encouraged to locate to more appropriate sites in the Borough.
-However it is recognised that a hotel could be of benefit to the site and the wider area, including Heathrow.
-In accordance with recent proposals, the Council is of the view that the most appropriate location for the hotel would be phase 3 of the site. - 4.31 The updated 2014 Employment Land Study identified that Stockley Park continues to show high demand.
-In order to protect it as a high quality business park for B1(a) offices and as a strategic employment area, Stockley Park should will be retained and designated as a Locally Significant Employment Site Location.
+Uses which would impact on its integrity as a high quality strategic office location or on the local amenity of the business park will be discouraged. - 4.30 The updated Employment Land Study identified that Stockley Park continues to show high demand.
+In order to protect it as a high quality business park for B1(a) offices and as a strategic employment area, Stockley Park will be retained and designated as a Locally Significant Employment Location.